miliariadnane/blog/content/posts/2022/skaffold/skaffold-boost-your-productivity-while-building-on-k8s.md

 </build>
 ```
 # Step 2: Create Spring Boot app
-I have created a simple web application that exposes a REST API with a fake data store where I instantiate a static data that return a list of persons (Kabour family members, It's a comedey series in Morocco).
+I have created a simple web application that exposes a REST API with a fake data store where I instantiate static data that return a list of persons (Kabour family members, It's a comedy series in Morocco).

 # Step 3: Configure Skaffold
-We must create a yaml file in the project root directory “skaffold.yml”, which contains our configuration where we define the name of the generated docker image using jib.
+We must create a YAML file in the project root directory “skaffold.yml”, which contains our configuration, where we define the name of the generated docker image using jib.
 ```yaml
 apiVersion: skaffold/v1beta15
 kind: Config